dirkbaechle/vscode-noweb-extension/README.md

 Its main goal is to provide a somewhat decent syntax highlighting for *Noweb* files.

-*Note: This is a work in progress and has been tested with Noweb versions 2.x only.*
+**Note**: This is a work in progress and has been tested with Noweb versions 2.x only.
+There currently are no tests provided, however the extension was manually tested against the syntax of all the example files in https://github.com/nrnrnr/noweb/tree/master/examples.

 ## Features

 - Basic syntax highlighting for *Noweb* keywords.
-The LaTeX sections are delegated to the internal TeX highlighting grammars of VS Code.
+The TeX sections are delegated to the internal LaTeX highlighting grammars of VS Code.
 - Detects and colorizes undefined *Noweb* keywords.
 - Basic folding support.
 - Auto-completion for `<<>>` brackets.